Pierre Margot: Biography

 Pierre Margot was born in Delémont (Switzerland) on 25 February 1950.
 He obtained his degree in forensic science and criminology at the University of Lausanne in 1974.
-He then get his master's degree (1977) and PhD (1980) in forensic science at the University of Strathclyde, Glasgow, Scotland.
-He then continues post-doctoral studies in toxicology in Salt Lake City, Utah.
-In 1986, he became the fourth director of the Institute of Forensic Science and Criminology (IPSC) of the University of Lausanne; he has been on charged until 2016.
-During his career, he has contributed to numerous articles in forensic journals, wrote many books and book chapters, and also give several lectures worldwide.
+He then obtained his master's degree (1977) and PhD (1980) in forensic science at the University of Strathclyde, Glasgow, Scotland.
+He then continued his post-doctoral studies in toxicology in Salt Lake City, Utah.
+In 1986, he became the fourth director of the Institute of Forensic Science and Criminology (IPSC) of the University of Lausanne; he held this position until 2016.
+During his career, he has contributed to numerous articles in forensic journals, written many books and book chapters, and has also given several lectures worldwide.

 Work

 Because of his expertise in forensics, Pierre Margot has worked on several international issues.
-In 1972, he participated, in Northern Ireland, to the investigation of the Bloody Sunday with Doug Lucas and Peter Forest.
+In 1972, in Northern Ireland, he participated in the investigation of Bloody Sunday with Doug Lucas and Peter Forest.
 He then continued his international involvement in 1985, during his participation in the investigation of the Sinking of the Rainbow Warrior.
 In 1989, while working at the Australian National University in Canberra, Australia, he participated (with Ron Warrener, Hilton Kobus, Milutin Stoilovic and Chris Lennard) to the invention of the Polilight.
-He participated, among other during his career, to the investigation of the massacres of the Order of the Solar Temple (1994–1997) in Canada and in Suisse as well as on the Omagh bombing in Northern Ireland (1998, with Doug Lucas and Peter Forest).
+He participated, among other during his career, to the investigation of the massacres of the Order of the Solar Temple (1994–1997) in Canada and in Suisse, as well as on the Omagh bombing in Northern Ireland (1998, with Doug Lucas and Peter Forest).